2023 Most Popular Child Development & Psychology Bachelor's Degree Schools in the Far Western US Region

 On average, child development graduates from EWU take out $21,960 in student loans while working on their Bachelor's Degree.

-With a ranking of #10, Stanford University did quite well on this year’s most popular schools for child development and psychology students working on their bachelor’s degree.
-Stanford is a large private not-for-profit school located in the suburb of Stanford.
+Stanford University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree child development and psychology programs.
+Stanford is a fairly large private not-for-profit school located in the large suburb of Stanford.

 Women make up 69% of the child development majors at the school.

-Full Child Development & Psychology at Stanford University Report
+Read full report on Child Development & Psychology at Stanford University

-Explore the best child development and psychology schools for a specific state in the Far Western US region.
+Explore the best child development and psychology colleges for a specific state in the Far Western US region.

 One of 3 majors within the area of study, child development and psychology has other similar majors worth exploring.